 You have to have a solid tripod for astrophotography.
 Wind will shake your rig if the tripod is not sturdy enough.

-Some equatorial mounts come with a dedicated tripod and they are fine.
-If you are building your rig from the ground up, I recommend buying a tripod that has at least double the carrying capacity than your camera, mount, and lens weight summarized.
+Some equatorial mounts come with a dedicated tripod, and they are fine.
+However, if you are building your rig from the ground up, I recommend buying a tripod with at least double the carrying capacity than the summarized camera, mount, and lens weight.
 This way, you will be sure your rig won't wave.

-If you are on a budget, you can use a surveyors tripod like this one.
-Maybe it's not a fancy looking one, but it definitely does the job right, and the money you save you can spend on a better equatorial mount.
+You can use a surveyor's tripod if you are on a budget.
+Maybe it's not a fancy-looking one, but it does the job right, and the money you save you can spend on a better equatorial mount.

 Filters